ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 1. File Type Handler: Differentiate and handle file types accordingly, as PDFs and images may require additional processing steps.
 2. Text Extraction: Deploy a customized OCR solution designed to handle non-text elements.
-3. Text Preprocessing: Remove unwanted characters, whitespace, or any artifacts.
-4. Markdown Formatting: Ensure that the extracted content is formatted correctly according to markdown standards.
+3. Markdown Formatting: Ensure that the extracted content is formatted correctly according to markdown standards.
-5. Error Management & Spell Checking: Integrate an error handler and a spell checker to maintain data quality.
+4. Error Management & Spell Checking: This part ensures extraction logging and raises awareness for the maintainer that some documents might not be reliable.

 #### Retrieval-Augmented Generation Framework